 8. Provide External Resources

 If you want to develop your talent, you need to invest in your talent.
 That can mean turning to outside organizations for additional education or certification.
-These programs often provide new insight, a fresh perspective and training that can’t be offered internally.
-Even better, they underscore a company’s commitment to learning and to their employees.
+These programs often provide new insight, a fresh perspective, and training that can’t be offered internally.
+They underscore a company’s commitment to learning and their employees even better.

 9. Make Introductions

-If you truly want to develop your top talent, you need to invest in your employees.
-And that often involves tapping into outside programs that help them hone their leadership skills.
+Invest in your employees if you genuinely want to develop your top talent.
+That often involves tapping into external programs that help them hone their leadership skills.